The picture for child dental care is improving, according to a new study, but at the same time adult care is falling behind.

 It is a disturbing trend for adults, who are seeing less dental coverage in the private arena and much less public coverage than children.

 Findings are from a new state-by-state analysis of dental trends by the American Dental Health Association’s Health Policy Institute.
-The complete report can be found here.

 Financial barriers to dental care are increasing among adults, while for children they are much lower and have not increased over time.
 Expanded dental benefits coverage for children, mainly through Medicaid and the Children Health Insurance Program, and decreased dental benefits coverage among adults have also played key roles.